 So, to achieve it they worked harder and used their main tools — writing and reading — wisely.

-If you’re the last one, let’s talk about the ways of reading that will help to raise your writing to a whole new level.
+If you’re the last one, let’s talk about the ways of reading to improve writing will help to raise your writing to a whole new level.

-Make these things clear to yourself, so later you can apply it to your writing.
+Make these things clear to yourself, so later you can apply them to your writing.

 Besides, underlining or writing them down, you are rethinking their meaning and creating new connotations in your mind.

-Focus not just on style, but structure, formatting, grammar.
+Focus not just on style, but the structure, formatting, and grammar.
 Take a look at these elements as an editor.
-Criticise.
+Criticize.